Pompeo likely to calm tension with India before expected Trump-Modi talks

 The Indian government led by Modi, who was re-elected last month with a big majority, says it has been trying to negotiate solutions to the disputes with the United States but that, as a developing country, it has to protect the interests of its people.

-Trump has repeatedly criticized India for its high tariffs and last month raised the stakes with the withdrawal of a decades-old trade privilege.
+Trump has repeatedly criticised India for its high tariffs and last month raised the stakes with the withdrawal of a decades-old trade privilege.

 An Indian government official said trade would be addressed during Pompeo's visit but the two countries had a broader political and security relationship.